ON THIS PAGE: You will learn about the different types of treatments doctors use for children with ependymoma. Use the menu to see other pages.

 Your child’s age

 Side effects from surgery for ependymoma can vary.
-Before surgery, talk with your child’s health care team about the possible side effects from the specific surgery your child will have.
+Before surgery, talk with your child’s health care team about the possible side effects from the specific surgery your child will have and how they can be managed.
 Learn more about the basics of surgery.

-Radiation therapy may be used after surgery to treat ependymoma.
+Radiation therapy is commonly used after surgery to treat ependymoma.
 If the cancer has not spread, radiation therapy is directed at the tumor.
 If the cancer has spread, radiation therapy may be directed at the whole brain and the spine.
 It may also be used to treat a tumor that cannot be removed with surgery.
-Although there has been concern about using radiation therapy for children younger than 3 years old, there are clinical trials showing that it is safe and effective for children with ependymoma in this age range.
+In the past, there was concern about using radiation therapy for children younger than 3 years old, but more recent clinical trials show that focal radiation therapy is safe and effective for children with ependymoma as young as 1 year old.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.